-Class I medical devices are generally deemed low risk and Class III medical devices are seen as the highest risk.
+Class I medical devices are generally deemed low risk.
+Class II medical devices are associated with a higher risk level than class I devices, but less than that of class III devices.
+Class III medical devices are seen as the highest risk.
 The types of controls required is dependent on your product’s classification.

 Classification is directly related to intended use and indications for use.
 The distinction between these terms is a bit confusing.

-Keep this in mind.
-The intended use and indications for use of your medical device express the reason why you had this idea for a new medical device.
+Remember, the intended use and indications for use of your medical device convey the reasons you developed this new medical device in the first place.

 Once you define intended use and indications for use, now you need to find the possible regulations and product codes.
 Tracking down regulatory classification for your product via FDA takes a little bit of time and perseverance.